My Life in Rugby: Alex Brown – former Bristol, Gloucester and England lock

 I started playing alongside him at Bristol before he became my coach.
 Then when he went to Gloucester I worked with him there.

 I loved my three years at Bristol, I’d arrived after a couple at Pontypool, which I think made a massive impact for me.
-Getting the chance to play week-in, week-out in adult rugby made for a steep learning curve but it was great experience.
+Getting the chance to play week-in, week-out in adult made for a steep learning curve but it was great experience.

 I look at young guys now who end up playing very little rugby and spend their time training, and I’m grateful I got the chances I did.